YKLoh666/AACS3013-Past-Year-Answer/2023-MAY/answer.md

 RENTAL(<ins>Member\_ID\*</ins>, <ins>Locker\_ID\*</ins>, <ins>date</ins>, <ins>time</ins>, duration)

-> RENTAL table uses composite key consists of Member\_ID, Locker\_ID, data and time.
+> RENTAL table uses composite key consists of Member\_ID, Locker\_ID, date and time.

 ### Question 3

 a)

-- Insertion Anomaly: Insertion of new instructor data need to insert redundant event data and kid data.
+- Insertion Anomaly: Insertion of new instructor data requires inserting redundant event and kid data.
 - Modification Anomaly: Modification of event COL01's fees required to be performed to all 3 records that have this event to avoid data inconsistency.
 - Deletion Anomaly: Deletion of event SIN010 will cause data instructor A005 to be entirely removed from the database.